EshaanAgg/web/src/content/blog/placements/oa_3.md

 ## Online Assessment Questions

-1. Checking a graph if the same was bipartite.
+1. Checking if the given graph was bipartite.

 2. You are given an array $arr$ of length $n$.
 What is the shortest subarray that you must remove from the same so that the sum of the leftover array is divisible by $p$?